isLAZER/Sudoku/README.md

    - Select the desired number (1-9) and click on the grid at the desired spot to place the number.

 3. **Monitor Game Status**:
-   - The status bar at the bottom of the grid, it will display the current state of the game:
+   - The status bar at the bottom of the grid will display the current state of the game:
      - "STATUS: NEW GAME STARTED" when a new game starts.
      - "STATUS: ERROR DETECTED" if there's an error in the grid.
      - "STATUS: ONGOING" during the game.